Graffiti Fonts®

 The Prehistory - 1995 - 1998

-While graffiti art & lettering itself had long-since reached a point of tremendous sophistication, the first typefaces to emerge in this genre were mostly very primative, both stylistically & technically.
-Mirroring the early development of graffiti itself, there is a period in the emergence of graffiti style fonts, sort of a prehistory, in which this new presence was entering the scene but had yet to find it's legs.
-Durring this period, the first handful of graffiti style fonts unconciously replay the days of the late 60's & early 70's before tags, throws & wildstyles.
-With characteristics of graffiti & an intent to emulate this modern art form these prehistoric graffiti typefaces begin to emerge in the mid to late 1990's, barely recognizable as graffiti by the sophisticated, modern standards of the time.
-Before more authentic or advanced graffiti type styles were developed these graffiti-ish fonts were commonly used to emulate the basic feel of modern graffiti lettering.
+While graffiti art & lettering itself had long-since reached a point of tremendous sophistication, the first typefaces to emerge in this genre were fairly primative, both stylistically & technically.
+Mirroring the early development of graffiti itself, there is a period in the emergence of graffiti style typeface, sort of a prehistory, in which this new presence was entering the scene but had yet to find it's legs.
+During this period, the first handful of graffiti style fonts seem to unconciously replay the days of the late 60's & early 70's before modern tags, throws & wildstyles.
+With visual characteristics of street graffiti & an intent to emulate this modern art form these prehistoric graffiti typefaces begin to emerge in the mid to late 1990's, recognizable as graffiti but crude by the sophisticated stylistic graffiti standards of the time.
+Before more authentic or advanced graffiti type styles were developed, these graffiti-ish fonts were commonly used to emulate the basic feel of modern graffiti lettering.
+There were many fonts like these but those featured here are particularly notable due to the specific intent of the designers to represent the modern phenomenon of graffiti as opposed to a coincidental , purely visual resemblance.
+It wouldn't be long before digital artists with more extensive backgrounds in graffiti would begin to produce more robust efforts to encapsulate some portion of these untamed lettering styles into digital type.

 Fat Tip Font